stopkickingtherobots/SIT312_Group3/README.md

   end_node.py - the primary file that initiates the multhithreaded processing.

-  andrew_wireless.py - the wireless functionality; Andrew is to place code here benn_gps.py        - the gps retrieval function; Benn is to place code here ian_ui.py          - the ui & display function;  Ian is to place code here sarah_ui.py        - the audio functionality;    Sarah is to place code here
+  andrew_wireless.py - the wireless functionality; Andrew is to place code here<br>
+  benn_gps.py        - the gps retrieval function; Benn is to place code here<br>
+  ian_ui.py          - the ui & display function;  Ian is to place code here<br>
+  sarah_ui.py        - the audio functionality;    Sarah is to place code here<br>

   Demonstration:
     Clone respository (All files in end-node folder) and store in a common directory.